 The Agrobha mound is an archaeological site, named after Agroha where it is situated at a distance of 1.5 km.
 The historical items discovered are believed to date from 3rd to 4th century B.C to 13th and 14th century A.D.
 Agroha mound is flanked by a temple complex on one side and Sheela Mata Temple on the other.

 Rakhigarhi, also known as Rakhi Shahpur and Rakhi Khas is another village in district Hisar whose historical importance was discovered through excavations conducted first in 1963 and again in 1997 by the Archaeological Survey of India.
 The village was a flourishing 2.2 km square city and a part of the Harappan and Indus Valley Civilizations.

 Barsi Gate, located in the south of the city of Hansi, and 26 km east of Hisar, is one of the five main entry gates to the city; the other four are Delhi Gate, Hisar Gate, Gosain Gate and Umra Gate.
-One can also, visit the Fort of Prithviraj, which as the name suggests, was built by the famous Rajput warrior of the same name in 12th century.
+One can also visit the Fort of Prithviraj, which as the name suggests, was built by the famous Rajput warrior of the same name in the 12th century.

 Another attraction is the Durgah Char Qutab, or the mausoleum complex of four celebrated Sufi saints, also located in Hansi.
 The great sufi saints or qutabs buried here are Jamal-ud-Din Hansi, Burhan-ud-Din, Qutab-ud-Din Manuwar and Nur-ud-Din.

 Finally, you can visit the Firoz Shah Palace Complex built by Firuz Shah Tughlaq in 1354 AD.
 The palace houses a mosque by the name of Lat ki Masjid.
 It is built of sandstone pillar, about 20 ft high.